miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 An insulator on the other hand is a material that has no freely moving electrons and, therefore, which makes it impossible for current to occur.
 Then there are semiconductor.
 These have a full outer layer and also no freely moving electrons.
 However, if a large enough potential is applied to them the electrons are able to move and the material becomes conductive.

 The most used semiconductor material is silicon.
-Pure silicon is a structure, consists of many silicon atoms, each bonding with four other silicon atoms covalently.
+Pure silicon is a structure that consists of many silicon atoms, each bonding with four other silicon atoms covalently.
 Most electrons are bond in this structure.
 However, there are a few electrons that can escape their bonds by getting enough energy, and this is what makes silicon partly conductive.

 #### Doping
 But what really makes silicon ultra useful is doping.